mmalmeida/struts-performance/README.md

 struts-performance
 ==================
 [Update]
-While the problem shows in commit https://github.com/mmalmeida/struts-performance/commit/aba93098174c8c8c1684ffdd9bf332b212a893a, it's not present in the latest commit if you turn devMode to false.
+While the problem is present in commit https://github.com/mmalmeida/struts-performance/commit/aba93098174c8c8c1684ffdd9bf332b212a893a, it's not present in the latest commit if you turn devMode to false.
 The issue was the freemarker version 2.3.9 in that commit.
 Updating to 2.3.19 makes performance normal again.